rbatllet/private-blockchain/docs/API_GUIDE.md

 }

-// Delete a block by its number public boolean deleteBlockByNumber(int blockNumber) {
+// Delete a block by its number public boolean deleteBlockByNumber(Long blockNumber) {
     // Deletes the block with the specified number
 }

-// Delete blocks with block numbers greater than the specified number public int deleteBlocksAfter(int blockNumber) {
+// Delete blocks with block numbers greater than the specified number public int deleteBlocksAfter(Long blockNumber) {
     // Deletes all blocks with block numbers greater than the specified number }